 - 2.1 The London Borough of Camden Pension Fund, (the Fund) is a Career Average Revalued Earnings (CARE) defined benefit pension scheme established by statute, operating under the Local Government Pension Scheme Regulations 2009.
 It provides retirement and death benefits for eligible members and their dependants.
-The benefits are defined in law and increased each year in line with movements in inflation. - 2.2 The Council has delegated responsibility for the management of the Fund to the Pension Committee (PC).
+The benefits are defined in law and increased each year in line with movements in inflation. - 2.2The Council has delegated responsibility for the management of the Fund to the Pension Committee (PC).
 The PC has responsibility for establishing investment policy and ongoing implementation. - 2.3 The PC receives advice from the Director of Finance, the Actuary, the Investment Consultant and Independent Investment Advisor.
 Day to day management of the Fund is delegated to appointed professional investment managers each of which is regulated by the Financial Conduct Authority and Prudential Regulation Authority, or an equivalent overseas regulator.
-Each investment manager operates under a specific Investment Management Agreement with investment guidelines, which governs the scope of its investment activities for the Fund. - 2.4 The investment principles outlined in the Camden SIP were first established for the Fund in 2000 and are reviewed annually and revised from time to time to incorporate material changes.
-In 2008/09 a major review of investment policy was completed, which was then developed further with an additional review in 2011/12.
+Each investment manager operates under a specific Investment Management Agreement with investment guidelines, which governs the scope of its investment activities for the Fund. - 2.4The investment principles outlined in the Camden SIP were first established for the Fund in 2000 and are reviewed annually and revised from time to time to incorporate material changes.
+In 2008/09 a major review of investment policy was completed, which was then developed further with an additional review in 2011/12, 2012/13 and 2014/15.
 Following these reviews new investment manager appointments were made which were incorporated in the SIP.

-Annual report 2014/15
+Annual report 2015/16

-- 2.5 Following the end of financial year 2014/15 a second Active Global Equity manager Harris Associates has been invested approximately £140m of the portfolio previously held under the other Active Global Equity manager, Aberdeen.
-The return target mirrors that for Aberdeen and the strategic asset allocation for global equities remains at 30%. - 2.6 Constitution and appointments to the Pension Board with terms of reference was agreed by full council on 20th May 2015, along with new terms of reference for the Pension Committee as a full committee in its own right.
+- 2.5 Following the end of financial year 2015/16 a second Diversified Growth Fund(DGF) manager Standard Life Assurance Ltd has been invested approximately £57m of the portfolio previously held under Hedge Fund manager BlueCrest who announced they would be returning all client capital from 4th January 2016.
+The investment with BlueCrest (approximately £58m at 31st December 2015) will be fully redeemed by the second half of 2016, The return target mirrors that for Barings and the strategic asset allocation for DGF is now at 15%. - 2.6 On 2nd March 2016 the fund committed to appointing HarbourVest to manage a new \$86.3m Private Equity mandate.
+Investments alls on the first tranches of investment are not expected to take place until the second half of 2016. - 2.7 Constitution and appointments to the Pension Board with terms of reference was agreed by full council on 20th May 2015, along with new terms of reference for the Pension Committee as a full committee in its own right.